Accusoft/imagegear-net-samples/Samples/PDF/README.md

 These samples demonstrate general PDF functionality in ImageGear .NET

+## AddWatermarkToPDFPage

+This sample demonstrates how to watermark a page in a PDF document using PDE element operations with a raster image loaded into ImageGear.

+## ConvertPDFToPDFA_2b

+This sample demonstrates how to take a PDF document loaded into ImageGear, and convert that PDF document to be compliant with the PDF/A-2b specification.

 ## DeletePDFPage

 Pages can be removed from the front (0), end (Pages.Count - 1), or specific page number from a PDF file.